girip11/python_learning/python3_absolute_beginners/chapter_6_functions.md

 # Chapter-6: Functions

-functions follow **snake_case** as the naming convention.
+Functions follow **snake_case** as the naming convention.
 Function names are usually verbs while the variable names tend to be nouns.

 ## Function syntax